Veterinary Ultrasound for Pets

-Pets have just as many internal issues as humans do, sometimes even more.
-As living organisms, they operate with a complex set of biological organs, systems, glands, chemicals, and connections that create an amazing ability to function when things are working right.
-However, when something is off or a problem develops, just like us a pet can get sick or have difficulties.
-Internal pet medicine then gets involved to see what’s going on inside when the emergency isn’t visible on the surface.
-Jimmie Davis Animal Hospital in Bossier City often uses ultrasound as a tool to diagnose internal medical problems.
+Animals operate with a complex set of biological organs, systems, glands, chemicals, and connections, creating the ability to function when things are working right.
+However, when a problem develops, a pet can get sick or have difficulties.
+Internal pet medicine often gets involved to see what’s happening inside when the cause is not visible.
+One of the tools used at Jimmie Davis Highway Animal Hospital in Bossier City, LA, is an ultrasound.

 How Ultrasound Works in a Veterinary Setting

-An ultrasound, more formally known in the medical world as ultrasonography, uses sound and echo recording to create an image of internal biological tissues.
-Unlike an x-ray, which only shows hard substances like bone, an ultrasound can produce a visual representation of the inside of a body, which is advantageous for looking at internal organs without surgery or invasive procedures.
+An ultrasound (formally known as ultrasonography) uses sound and echo recording to create an image of internal biological tissue.
+Unlike an X-ray, which only shows complex substances like bone, an ultrasound can produce a visual representation of the inside of a body, which is advantageous for looking at internal organs without surgery or invasive procedures.

-For pets, ultrasound works very similarly to humans.
-The very first application of ultrasound on animals became popular when examining a canine patient for a pregnancy checkup.
-Since then, animal ultrasound application has expanded to heart examinations, internal organ exams, abdominal screens (common with dogs eating rocks for example), and the identification of internal cysts and tumors.
+The first application of ultrasound on animals became popular when examining a canine patient for pregnancy status.
+Since then, animal ultrasound application has expanded to heart examinations, internal organ exams, abdominal screens (standard with dogs eating rocks), and identification of internal cysts and tumors.

-Where ultrasound does not work generally involves a body part or tissue where there is air or an air pocket.
-That’s because the ultrasound sound wave has nothing to bounce off, failing then to produce an echo that the sensor picks up.
-The animal’s lungs, for example, would not be viable for an ultrasound exam.
+Where ultrasound does not work, it generally involves a body part or tissue with air or an air pocket.
+That’s because the ultrasound sound wave has nothing to bounce off of, failing to produce an echo that the sensor picks up.
+So, the animal’s lungs, for example, would not be viable for an ultrasound exam.
 Nor would the skull or spine since bone blocks the ultrasound from seeing inside.

-Veterinarians use what is known as B-mode ultrasound which provides a bright, two-dimensional image for review.
-Again, it’s ideal for abdominal systems, pregnancy, cardiac systems, and even the animal’s eye.
-During the procedure, the animal just needs to be kept calm.
-There is no need for any sedatives or injections; the animal feels no pain or sensation aside from the placement of the sensor.
-The one preparation that may be needed is a bit of a fur shaving of the area to be examined for a clean sensor application.
+Veterinarians use what is known as B-mode ultrasound, which provides a bright, two-dimension image for review.
+Again, it’s ideal for abdominal systems, pregnancy, cardiac systems, and even the animal eye.
+During the procedure, the animal needs to be kept calm.
+There is no need for any sedatives or injections.
+The animal feels no pain or sensation aside from the placement of the sensor.
+The preparation needed is a bit of a fur shaving of the area to be examined for a clean sensor application.